5 Random Pages

 The rooms listed above would have been later additions, part of the postwar conversion.

-A small shelter to the southeast of the site was found to be a simple electrical substation, with a section of heavy cable and the remains of two isolators lying on the ground within.
+A small shelter to the southeast of the site was found to be a basic electrical substation, with a section of heavy cable and the remains of two isolators lying on the floor.

-Located in the woods to the northeast, outside the original perimeter fence and accessed through an original gate from the construction period, are two concrete bases and two adjacent flat-roofed concrete buildings.
-One building is relatively large and tall, with a number of ventilators fitted at roof level, and is assumed to have been the engine room for the site.
+Located in the woods to the northeast, outside the original perimeter fence and accessed through a gate dating from the original construction, are two concrete bases and two adjacent flat-roofed concrete buildings.
+One building is relatively large and tall, with a number of ventilators fitted at roof level, and assumed to have been an engine room.
 The second building is smaller and built of concrete blocks, and may have been a fuel store.
-A further building was noted in the woods, and this may also have been related to the battery, but has been converted into a private residence, and was not investigated further.
+Another building was noted in the woods, and may also have been related to the battery, but has been converted into a private residence, and was not investigated further.

-No mention of a GL radar installation is made in the records, and there was no evidence of such an installation on the site.
+No mention of a GL radar installation is made in the records, and was no evidence of such an installation was seen on the site.

 Photographs